Bradesco posts slight profit miss; defaults up

 Recurring profit, which excludes one-time items, rose 3.9 percent to 2.845 billion reais ($1.513 billion) from a year earlier.
 The average estimate from a Reuters poll of nine analysts was 2.853 billion reais.

-The results add to recent evidence of new problems for Brazil’s most profitable sector: political pressure to slash borrowing costs, which could hamper profit as defaults rise and demand for new credit falters.
-Private sector lenders may have to resort to cost-cutting and improved efficiency to maintain prior profitability levels.
+The results add to recent evidence of new problems for Brazil’s most profitable sector: political pressure to slash borrowing costs, which could hamper profit margins as defaults rise and demand for new credit falters.

-This month, Brazil’s President Dilma Rousseff demanded private-sector banks boost lending and cut rates to help revive an ailing economy.
-State-controlled banks Banco do Brasil (BBAS3.SA), the nation’s largest, and Caixa Econômica Federal were speeding up loan disbursements and cutting rates to force their rivals to follow suit.
+This month, Brazil President Dilma Rousseff demanded private-sector banks boost lending and cut rates to help revive an ailing economy.
+State-controlled banks Banco do Brasil (BBAS3.SA), the nation’s largest, and Caixa Econômica Federal are speeding up loan disbursements and cutting rates to force their rivals to follow suit.

-Bradesco’s loan book rose 14.6 percent to 350.83 billion reais from a year earlier, reflecting a slower pace of consumer lending and a decline in loan demand from large companies.
+Bradesco’s loan book rose 14.6 percent to 350.83 billion reais from a year earlier, reflecting a slower pace of consumer lending.
 Credit growth came below management’s expectations of 18 percent to 22 percent for this year.

 Loans in arrears for more than 90 days, the industry’s benchmark gauge for credit delinquencies, rose to 4.1 percent of Bradesco’s total loans at the end of March, the highest in two years.
 This so-called default ratio was 3.9 percent in the fourth quarter and 3.6 percent in the first quarter of 2011.